Editor & Researcher · @lushcompare on X

 Pages are reviewed when Lovense publishes spec changes, when significant community data emerges, or at minimum every 6 months.
 The last update date is shown on every page.

-This site earns a commission if you buy through our links — at no extra cost to you.
+This site earns a commission if you buy through my links — at no extra cost to you.
 Every affiliate link is marked.
 It pays running costs, but does not influence which model I recommend.

 Verdict rankings follow the data.
 If the numbers change — new firmware, new hardware, new evidence — the recommendation changes.
 The Solace Pro leads on thrusting because the specs say so; the Calor leads on value because the price-to-feature ratio says so.